 That should be enough information to get you started.
-As I mentioned before, SEO is a technical and time consuming process.
+As Charles Floate says on his blog, SEO is a technical and time consuming process.
 But remember, all the search engine optimization in the world won’t help your business if your website doesn’t convert.
 That’s why the design of your site and the information presented are so important.

 If you’d like some additional training on improving your site’s search engine optimization, this course is a super DIY option.